Back to Blog

 Best for: Creators who want text-based video editing.

-Descript lets you edit video by editing the transcript — a genuinely unique feature.
-However, it can struggle with videos over 2 hours, and subtitle burn-in requires a separate export step.
+Edit video by editing the transcript — a genuinely unique feature.
+Can struggle with videos over 2 hours, and subtitle burn-in requires a separate export step.
 Pricing starts at $24/month.

 Strengths: Text-based editing, filler word removal, Overdub voice cloning.
 Limitations: Performance issues on long videos, no one-click burn-in.